 A while back, I bought the wrong shampoo for my keratin treated hair.

-It wasn’t until my second wash that I noticed these:
+It wasn’t until the second wash that I noticed these problems:

-- Keratin was peeling off: More than what my stylist told me
+- Keratin was peeling off: Like excess residue flaking off my hair

-- Uneven hair: Flat & straight in parts, and frizzy in other parts
+- Uneven hair: Flat and straight in parts, frizzy in others

 - Styling nightmare: Couldn’t get my hair right